jharini/booknotes/system-design/system-design-interview/chapter26/README.md

 Alternatively, we can use hash partitioning via Redis Cluster.
 It is a proxy which distributes data across redis nodes based on partitioning similar to consistent hashing, but not exactly the same:
 ![hash-partition](images/hash-partition.png)

 Calculating the top 10 players is challenging with this setup.
-We'll need to get the top 10 players of each shard and merge the results in the application:
+We'll need to get the top 10 players of each shard and merge the results in the application (scatter-gather approach):
 ![top-10-players-calculation](images/top-10-players-calculation.png)

 There are some limitations with the hash partitioning: